Elizabeth Aston: Personal life

 Edmondson's mother and grandmother were both writers published in South America and her father was a journalist.
+She was born in Chile to an English father and an Argentine mother, educated by Benedictine nuns in Calcutta, India, and influenced by the Fabians in London, England.

 Despite being named after the Jane Austen character Elizabeth Bennet, Edmondson did not read an Austen novel until the age of thirteen, when she read Pride and Prejudice.
 She quickly became hooked and read all six of the author's novels.
 In the late 1960s, Edmondson read English Language and Literature at, and graduated from, St Hilda's College, Oxford, where she studied Austen under the author's biographer Lord David Cecil.
 Edmondson described the "rigour" of her time at Oxford as "tremendously useful", as it allowed her to study Austen's contemporary era along with the language and background surrounding Austen's novels.

-In 1992 Edmondson founded a York-based youth holiday orchestra named Yorchestra.
+In 1992, Edmondson founded a York-based youth holiday orchestra named Yorchestra.
 It is a charity organisation that provides musical opportunities to local young people.
 She lived in Oxford and Italy, having owned a home in an area north of Rome.
 She was married to Paul Aston, an art historian and translator, for thirty years before his death in 2011.
 The pair have two children, Anselm and Eloise.
 Anselm is a fantasy author who writes under the name Anselm Audley.
 A year after Paul Aston's death, Elizabeth organised a charity performance to raise money for Sobell House Hospice in Headington, where Paul had spent his final days.
 Both children participated in the musical performance.
 Elizabeth Edmondson died on 11 January 2016 in Oxford of pancreatic cancer.
+She is buried in Wolvercote Cemetery, Oxford.